“it’s time to change my life,” you say

-Two scriptures I find particularly helpful in encouraging me to persevere are:
+I find the following two scriptures particularly helpful in encouraging me to persevere:

 Romans 12:2 and Philippians 3:12.
 The first is the theological basis under which faith in God gives us the right to expect transformation, “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”
 (Romans 12:2 NKJV)